RobertDresler/SwiftUINavigation/README.md

 <details>
 <summary>Click to see details 👈</summary>

-To get started, first add the package to your project:
+1. To get started, first add the package to your project:

   - In Xcode, add the package by using this URL: `https://github.com/RobertDresler/SwiftUINavigation` and choose the dependency rule **up to next major version** from `2.2.2`
   - Alternatively, add it to your `Package.swift` file: `.package(url: "https://github.com/RobertDresler/SwiftUINavigation", from: "2.2.2")`

+2. _(optional)_ The app or package might fail to build if SwiftUINavigation’s macros aren’t enabled.
+In some cases, you may need to explicitly enable them.
+In Xcode, simply click on the error message and choose **Trust & Enable** to resolve it.

 Once the package is added, you can copy this code and begin exploring the framework by yourself: